 2 Buildings Collapse Outside Beirut

-Seven hours after the collapse, a rescuer emerged with 7-month-old Mouna Khan, who was wrapped in a brown blanket, unharmed.
+Seven hours after the collapse, a rescuer retrieved a 7-month-old girl, Mouna Khan, who was wrapped in a blanket and unharmed.

 Civil defense chief Brig.
-Gen. Darwish Hobeika said six bodies had been recovered and about 27 people hospitalized after the collapse, which happened early Saturday.
+Gen. Darwish Hobeika told The Associated Press at the scene that three bodies were recovered and about 27 people were hospitalized after the 1:00 a.m. collapse.

-Wafiq Mezher, the owner of the buildings, was arrested Saturday in northern Lebanon as he tried to flee the country with his family.
-An investigation was under way.
+State-run television reported that a 9-year-old girl and a 1-month-old boy were pulled out alive.
+The owner of the buildings, it said, was detained in northern Lebanon as he tried to flee the country with his family.

 Witnesses said residents reported cracks in the buildings’ foundations two hours before the collapse.
-Municipal officers carried out a nighttime inspection of the two adjacent buildings and advised residents to leave.
+Municipal officers carried out a nighttime inspection of the two buildings, which were next to each other, and advised residents to leave.

-Witnesses said they saw a flash from snapping electrical wires as the buildings went down.
+A flash caused by an electrical short from snapping wires was reported as the buildings went down.

-``I could not believe my eyes,″ said Youssef Habib, who was smoking a waterpipe on a balcony across the street when the buildings collapsed. ``There was a flash and in a second the buildings disappeared and dust rose.″
+``I could not believe my eyes,″ said Youssef Habib, who was smoking a waterpipe on a balcony across the street when the buildings collapsed. ``There was a flash and in a second the buildings disappeared and dust rose.
+It was unbelievable.″